kunal-swami/AirFare-Prediction-Model/README.md

-# Flight Price Prediction Project
+# Flight Price Prediction Model

-This project aims to predict flight ticket prices based on various features such as airline, date of journey, source, destination, and other flight-related factors.
-The goal is to analyze these features and build a model that can accurately predict flight prices.
+This repository contains a project focused on analyzing flight price data to understand patterns and factors that influence flight costs.
+The project covers data exploration, visualization, and feature analysis, providing insights into factors affecting flight prices.

 ## Project Overview

-Flight prices are influenced by numerous factors, including airline type, time of travel, and class.
-This project explores these factors and uses machine learning techniques to develop a predictive model that can estimate flight prices.
-The notebook includes detailed data exploration, preprocessing, model training, and evaluation.
+The goal of this project is to explore a dataset related to flight prices, analyze relationships between various features (such as time of day, airline, and duration), and understand how these factors contribute to price variation.
+The project also provides a foundation for developing a flight price prediction model.

-## Key Features of the Project
+### Key Steps in the Process

-1. **Data Preprocessing**: Handling missing values, encoding categorical variables, and feature scaling.
+1. **Data Cleaning**: Handling missing values and preparing data for analysis.
+2. **Data Exploration**: Analyzing key statistics and distributions of features.
-2. **Exploratory Data Analysis (EDA)**: Investigating the relationships between different features and flight prices.
+3. **Feature Analysis**: Investigating relationships between flight price and influential factors.
-3. **Feature Engineering**: Extracting useful information, such as day, month, and duration from existing features.
-4. **Model Building**: Training machine learning models to predict flight prices.
-5. **Model Evaluation**: Using metrics like Mean Absolute Error (MAE) and R² score to evaluate model performance.
+4. **Visualization**: Using plots and graphs to highlight trends and relationships within the dataset.

-## Datasets
+## Dataset

-This project uses two datasets:

-- **Data_Train.xlsx**: The training dataset containing historical data of flight prices and other relevant features.
-- **Data_Test.xlsx**: The test dataset for evaluating the model's performance on unseen data.
+The dataset includes several features relevant to flight prices, such as airline, date of journey, departure and arrival times, duration, and price.

-### Key Columns in the Dataset
+### Features in the Dataset

-- **Airline**: The airline operating the flight.
+- **Airline**: The airline providing the flight service.
-- **Date_of_Journey**: The date of the journey.
+- **Date_of_Journey**: The date of the flight.
-- **Source**: The starting point of the journey.
-- **Destination**: The endpoint of the journey.
-- **Route**: The route taken by the flight.
+- **Departure Time**: Scheduled departure time.
+- **Arrival Time**: Scheduled arrival time.
 - **Duration**: Total flight duration.
-- **Total_Stops**: Number of stops between source and destination.
+- **Total Stops**: Number of stops between source and destination.
-- **Price**: Ticket price (only available in the training dataset).
+- **Price**: Price of the flight ticket.

-## Files in This Repository
+## Project Files

-- **Flight-Prediction.ipynb**: The main notebook for data analysis, model training, and evaluation.
+- **Flight-Prediction.ipynb**: The main notebook containing the full analysis, from data loading to visualization.
-- **Data_Train.xlsx**: The training dataset.
+- **Data_Train.xlsx**: The primary dataset used for training the model.
-- **Data_Test.xlsx**: The testing dataset.
+- **Data_Test.xlsx**: A secondary dataset used for testing or additional analysis.

-## Installation and Setup
+## Installation

-To run this project, you will need:
+To run this project locally, you will need:

-- Python 3.x
+- Python (version 3.x)
 - Jupyter Notebook
 - Required libraries (install using `pip install -r requirements.txt` if a requirements file is provided)